 Air Passenger Rights

-Air passenger rights are protected by legislation.
-If your flight is delayed, cancelled, or you are denied boarding you are entitled to assistance and in certain cases compensation.
+If your flight is delayed, cancelled or you are denied boarding you are entitled to assistance.
+This usually means food, drink and access to communication (this could be refunding the cost of telephone calls) and if necessary accommodation.
+In certain cases you may also be entitled to compensation.
 Click on the links below for more information.

-We also have quick to read factsheets on particular issues that may arise when travelling by air so you know your rights.
+We also have factsheets on particular issues that may arise when travelling by air so you know your rights.

 Financially Protecting Your Holiday

 The vast majority of journeys will take place without incident.
 However, when travel plans are disrupted it can have a significant financial and emotional impact on consumers, which is why so many consumers take out travel insurance.
 Insurance provides vital protection against the impact of something going wrong.
 Read more about travel insurance and ATOL Protection by clicking on the links below.

 Some airlines have additional charges for a range of extra services including checked baggage, credit card use and seat reservations.
 Click here to see these charges at a glance.